 At its height, this permanent commitment required nearly 80,000 troops and made it difficult for the government to cut military expenditure.

 The BAOR remained the Army’s prime concern until the end of the Cold War in 1990.
-In the build-up to war, it was intended to reinforce it with Regulars and Territorials to a strength of about 150,000.
+In the build-up to war, the plan was to reinforce it with Regulars and Territorials to a strength of about 150,000.

 Most of the Army’s operations in the post-war period were of the counter-insurgency type.
 But Britain’s Nato commitments obliged it to be equipped and trained to fight an armoured war in north-west Europe against the Communist Warsaw Pact, which had been formed in 1955.